-You can also read the Siyavula textbooks by scrolling down your homepage and clicking on any of the titles e.g. Read Mathematics Gr10.
+You can also read the Siyavula textbooks by clicking on Read a Textbook.
 The chapters in our practice service follow the order in the textbooks, so it's always easy to find the information you're looking for.

 What you can see on your dashboard

 To master maths or science concepts, regular and consistent practice is key, and the information on your dashboard will help you keep track of how many exercises you're doing, how your skills are improving, and if you're meeting your goals.

 At the top, you'll see three useful blocks:

 - Atoms collected

 Under this, you will see a list of all the chapters and sections for the grade you've selected to practise arranged in a Table of Contents, exactly the same as the one in your Everything Maths and Science textbooks.

 This is a quick overview of the effort you're putting in, showing how many exercises you have done for today, for the month, and for the whole year.